Board of Nursing

 The NPA exists to govern and regulate the profession of licensed nurses, set standards for the approval of nursing schools in Missouri, determine the scope of practice of licensed nurses, and define who may use the title of registered nurse (R.N.) and licensed practical nurse (L.P.N.) within the State of Missouri.
 Rules are promulgated to provide guidance for the Board to carry out the mandate of the NPA.

-The State of Missouri has approximately 70,000 licensed RNs and 24,000 LPNs functioning in variety of health care settings.
 The Board of Nursing is mandated to examine the applications of graduate nurses who request to be licensed in the State of Missouri, after passing the NCLEX examination.
 Nurses who apply for endorsement of their nursing license from another state or country also go through an evaluation process.

 AVERAGE LENGTH OF TIME TO PROCESS APPLICATIONS